ayoubkarine/ayoub-karine.github.io/_pages/research.md

 [BibTex / URL / PDF]

 ### International Conferences
-1. **A. Karine**, A. Toumi, A. Khenchaf, M. EL Hassouni, "**Aircraft Target Recognition using Copula Joint Statistical Model and Sparse Representation Based Classification**", IEEE Geoscience and Remote Sensing Symposium (IGARSS’2018), Valencia-Spain, 23-27 July 2018
+1. A. Karine, T. Napoléon, J. -Y. Mulot and Y. Auffret, "Video Seals Recognition using Transfer Learning of Convolutional Neural Network," 2020 Tenth International Conference on Image Processing Theory, Tools and Applications (IPTA), Paris, France, 2020
 [BibTex / URL / PDF]

-2. **A. Karine**, A. Toumi, A. Khenchaf, M. EL Hassouni, "**Target Recognition in ISAR Images based on Relative Phases of Complex Wavelet Coefficients and Sparse Classification**", 4th IEEE International Conference on Advanced Technologies for Signal and Image Processing (ATSIP’2018), Sousse-Tunisia, 21-24 March 2018
+2. **A. Karine**, A. Toumi, A. Khenchaf, M. EL Hassouni, "**Aircraft Target Recognition using Copula Joint Statistical Model and Sparse Representation Based Classification**", IEEE Geoscience and Remote Sensing Symposium (IGARSS’2018), Valencia-Spain, 23-27 July 2018
 [BibTex / URL / PDF]

-3. **A. Karine**, A. Toumi, A. Khenchaf, M. EL Hassouni, "**Saliency Attention and SIFT Keypoints Combination for Automatic Target Recognition on MSTAR dataset**", 3th IEEE International Conference on Advanced Technologies for Signal and Image Processing (ATSIP’2017), Fez-Maroc, 22-24 May 2017
+3. **A. Karine**, A. Toumi, A. Khenchaf, M. EL Hassouni, "**Target Recognition in ISAR Images based on Relative Phases of Complex Wavelet Coefficients and Sparse Classification**", 4th IEEE International Conference on Advanced Technologies for Signal and Image Processing (ATSIP’2018), Sousse-Tunisia, 21-24 March 2018
 [BibTex / URL / PDF]

-4. **A. Karine**, A. Toumi, A. Khenchaf, M. EL Hassouni, "**A non-Gaussian statistical modeling of SIFT and DT-CWT for radar target recognition**", 13th IEEE International Conference on Computer Systems and Applications (AICCSA), Agadir-Maroc, 29 November - 02 December 2016
+4. **A. Karine**, A. Toumi, A. Khenchaf, M. EL Hassouni, "**Saliency Attention and SIFT Keypoints Combination for Automatic Target Recognition on MSTAR dataset**", 3th IEEE International Conference on Advanced Technologies for Signal and Image Processing (ATSIP’2017), Fez-Maroc, 22-24 May 2017
 [BibTex / URL / PDF]

+5. **A. Karine**, A. Toumi, A. Khenchaf, M. EL Hassouni, "**A non-Gaussian statistical modeling of SIFT and DT-CWT for radar target recognition**", 13th IEEE International Conference on Computer Systems and Applications (AICCSA), Agadir-Maroc, 29 November - 02 December 2016
+[BibTex / URL / PDF]

-5. **A. Karine**, A. Toumi, A. Khenchaf, M. EL Hassouni, "**Aircraft recognition using a statistical model and sparse representation
+6. **A. Karine**, A. Toumi, A. Khenchaf, M. EL Hassouni, "**Aircraft recognition using a statistical model and sparse representation
 First ACM International Conference on Big Data and Advanced Wireless technologies (BDAW)**", Bulgarie, 10-11 November 2016 [BibTex / URL / PDF]

-6. **A. Karine**, A. Toumi, A. Khenchaf, M. EL Hassouni, "**Visual salient SIFT keypoints descriptors for automatic target recognition**", 6th IEEE European Workshop on Visual Information Processing (EUVIP), Marseille-France, 25-27 October 2016.
+7. **A. Karine**, A. Toumi, A. Khenchaf, M. EL Hassouni, "**Visual salient SIFT keypoints descriptors for automatic target recognition**", 6th IEEE European Workshop on Visual Information Processing (EUVIP), Marseille-France, 25-27 October 2016.
 [BibTex / URL / PDF]

-7. **A. Karine**, N-E. Lasmar, A. Baussard, M. El Hassouni, "**Sonar image segmentation based on statistical modeling of wavelet subbands**", 12th IEEE International Conference on Computer Systems and Applications (AICCSA), Marrakech,-Maroc, 17-20 November 2015
+8. **A. Karine**, N-E. Lasmar, A. Baussard, M. El Hassouni, "**Sonar image segmentation based on statistical modeling of wavelet subbands**", 12th IEEE International Conference on Computer Systems and Applications (AICCSA), Marrakech,-Maroc, 17-20 November 2015
 [BibTex / URL / PDF]

 ### National Conferences